 What’s the best cut of beef for sous vide ribs?

 For this recipe we’ll be using beef back ribs.
-These are also sometimes called beef spare ribs, so don’t be alarmed if this is what your butcher hands you.
+These are sometimes confused with beef spare ribs, but don’t be alarmed if this is what your butcher hands you: Beef spare ribs are fine for this recipe too.

 Most people consider back ribs as the go-to cut for beef ribs, and for good reason.
 While there tends to be less meat on back ribs than there is on short ribs, the meat is very tender.
 It’s perfect for a long-form slow cooking method like sous vide!